atlas-outreach-data-tools/CERN_Summer_Student_demo_2019/README.md

 Many analyses are ROOTbooks.
 For more information about the ROOT framework, visit http://root.cern.ch or [try it on Binder](http://root.cern.ch/notebooks/rootbinder)

-Analyses created by the ATLAS Outreah Open Data&Tool group and binderised by Danilo Piparo, danilo.piparo@cern.ch, and Enric Tejedor, enric.tejedor.saavedra@cern.ch and Arturo Sáncchez, arturos@cern.ch.
+Analyses created by the ATLAS Outreah Open Data&Tool group and binderised by Danilo Piparo, danilo.piparo@cern.ch, and Enric Tejedor, enric.tejedor.saavedra@cern.ch and Arturo Sánchez, arturos@cern.ch.

 Yixin's MyBinder repo: